gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 # Contributors

-   Michael Tüxen contributed as co-author to the intitial versions this draft.
+   Michael Tüxen contributed as co-author to the initial versions this draft.
 Michael's contributions include:

    * The use of the Adaptation Layer Indication.